kdashg/misc/misc.md

 set print inferior-events on
 set schedule-multiple on
 set non-stop on
-set target-async on
+set mi-async on

 set pagination off

 set auto-solib-add off
 handle SIGSYS noprint nostop pass
 ```

-This is enough to have gdb attach to all forks and continue.
+This is enough to have gdb attach to all forks and continue!

-I also disable eager symbol loading via `auto-solib-add` because it's very slow for Gecko.
+I do disable eager symbol loading via `auto-solib-add off` because it's very slow for Gecko.
+(It can take minutes extra to start)
+You will need to use `share xul` to load symbols for xul manually, once you hit your crash.
+If you want to break on symbol breakpoints, you probably have to remove this line.

-Gecko also generates a lot of SIGSYS that it expects to be able to handle, but by default gdb intercepts these and panics.
+Gecko also generates a lot of SIGSYS that it expects to be able to handle, but by default gdb intercepts these and panics, so we tell it to `noprint nostop pass`.

 ### Example usage